 Rackspaces that are not instantly available have red markers on either side.
 If you jump to a rackspace that is red, then you will have to wait a moment while Gig Performer prepares that rackspace.
 Now, even in this situation, you mightn’t have to wait more than a second or two, it depends on what the plugins have to do but please don’t expect instant response in this situation.

 We want to emphasize that Predictive Loading is not for everyone.
 If your live environment is such that you just have to be able to switch to arbitrary rackspaces on the fly, then you will have to have all rackspaces preloaded.
-That’s fine, it works very well, still using less resources than other products, but you’ll still want to pay some attention to how efficient are your selected plugins in terms of CPU and RAM usage so that you can maximize your usage.
+That’s fine, it works very well, still using less resources than other audio plugin hosts, but you’ll still want to pay some attention to how efficient are your selected plugins in terms of CPU and RAM usage so that you can maximize your usage.
 By the way, here is the entire CPU usage of Gig Performer while Jazz Guitar is playing.